-Lisa oversees mid-level donor stewardship and manages fundraising events.
+Lisa manages our fundraising events and corporate giving.
 She started at Wissahickon Trails in 2003 and over the years, she has enjoyed getting to know many of our donors, sponsors, and volunteers.
 Lisa loves to keep it local.
 She grew up and still resides in the Wissahickon watershed in Abington Township.

 Lisa loves to cook, especially using her veggies from Pennypack Farm, where she also volunteers.
 You might have met her husband, Todd, and daughters, Anna and Zoë, at a variety of Wissahickon Trails events.
 She keeps her cats at home, Edward, Jasper and Jake, but loves to share them on social media.